lywang3081/lywang3081.github.io/_pages/about.md

 * 2023/07  I received the Outstanding Poster Award in CCCN 2023.
 * 2023/07  One paper is accepted by ICCV 2023.
 * 2023/06  I received my PhD degree after four years of hard work.
+* 2023/02  Our continual learning survey is online in arXiv.

 Selected Publications